elementary/website/docs/code/getting-started.md

 		}
 	}

 Initiating your app with Gtk.Application is a little different from what we did a few sections back.
-This time, in your `main` you are starting your app with `app.run` and you have a new function called `activate` inside of your class; This `activate` function will be the one that executes when you invoke `app.run`.
-We are also creating a Application-Window, this is where you will place all the widgets your app needs.
+This time, in `main` you are starting your app with `app.run` and you have a new function called `activate` inside of your class; This `activate` function will be the one that executes when you invoke `app.run`.
+We are also creating a `Gtk.ApplicationWindow`, this is where you will place all the widgets your app needs.
 Now that we have a simple window, let's use what we learned in [creating layouts](#gtk-grid) and make a grid containing one button that will show a notification.

 In between `var app_window...` and `app_window.show ();`, write the folowing lines of code: